 Strips of intumescent material may be required between frame and hinges as well as the hinge in the door.
-Intumescent sealant is often used as an expanding foam between the frame and the wall and other gaps to be filled.
-The intumescent seals around the edges of the doors and frame will often have integrated smoke brush to stop the spread of smoke and these are called cold smoke seals.
+Intumescent sealant is often used as an expanding foam between the frame and the wall.
+The intumescent seals around the edges of the doors and frame will often have integrated smoke brushes.
+However, these are to stop the spread of smoke and these are called cold smoke seals.

 You should be aware that smoke tends to spread a lot quicker than fire.
-It often will not provide enough heat to activate intumescent seals allowing it to flow around the door within its frame.
-This often can’t be avoided but you should speak to the manufacturer.
+It often will not provide enough heat to activate intumescent seals.
+Allowing it to flow around the door within its frame.
+This often can’t be avoided.
+If not speak to the manufacturer.
 Fire doors leading to fire escapes often have a policy that they would need cold smoke seals.

 Fire door retainers

-Fire doors are put in properties to stop the spread of fire within buildings and they are essential.
-The whole purpose of fire doors are equipped with fire door closers so that when people pass through them they automatically close.
+These are put in properties to stop the spread of fire within buildings and they are essential.
+The whole purpose of fire doors is equipped with fire door closers.
+This is so that when people pass through them, they automatically close.

-Fire door retainers are used when there is a free flow of people throughout a building and can hold a door in its position and release the door in case of fire allowing the door to close the door shut.
+Fire door retainers are used when there is a free flow of people throughout a building.
+These can hold a door in its position.
+They can also release the door in case of fire allowing the door to close the door shut.
 They are an alternative but you should check whether they are acceptable in your area.

 There are various types such as electromagnet fire door holders and acoustically activated fire doors.

 There is a third option which is a premium choice and includes free swing door closers.
 They are battery powered and acoustically triggered as a free swing door closer.
 The door closer mechanism remains inactive as standard and will only activate on hearing the fire alarm.